AStefankiv/writing/how_to_communicate_with_non-native_english_speakers.md

 ---

 ## Conclusion
 Clear, kind, and thoughtful communication goes a long way.
-By adjusting your pace, vocabulary, and tone—and showing patience—you help create an environment where non-native speakers feel safe, respected, and heard.
+By adjusting your pace, vocabulary, and tone—and showing patience—you help create an environment where non-fluent speakers feel safe, respected, and heard.

 Support, don’t stress.
 Encourage, don’t overwhelm.
 Communicate to connect.